Easy Buckeye Brownies Recipe

 • Peanut Butter Filling.
 This is the best layer.
 Soft peanut butter combined with butter, vanilla and powdered sugar to create the perfect texture!

 • Ganache.
 The chocolate ganache is soft enough to sink your teeth into, but not runny that leaves your hands covered in chocolate.
-You decide if you want dark, milk, or semi-sweet chocolate!
+You decide whether you prefer dark, milk, or semi-sweet chocolate!

 If you love today’s brownies, be sure to try our chocolate peanut butter pie next!
 Or give our buckeye brownie cookie recipe a try- it’s a copycat Crumbl cookie!